 Why would I want to connect to my own node?

-Most people don't operate their own bitcoin node, and you don't need a node to use Casa App.
+Most people don't operate their own bitcoin node, and you don't need a node to use the Casa app.
 People operate a bitcoin node for many different reasons:

 - Nodes increase the decentralization of the network.